Delta Tau Delta: History

 Delta Tau Delta Fraternity was founded in 1858, though some early documents reference the founding in 1861, at Bethany College in Bethany, Virginia (now West Virginia).
 The social life on campus at that time centered around the Neotrophian Society, a literary society.

-According to Jacob S. Lowe, in late 1858 a group of students met in Lowe's room in the Dowdell boarding house (now called the Bethany House) to discuss means to regain control of the Neotrophian Society and return control to the students at large.
+According to Jacob S. Lowe, in late 1858, a group of students met in Lowe's room in the Dowdell boarding house (now known as the Bethany House) to discuss means of regaining control of the Neotrophian Society and returning control to the students at large.
 The underlying controversy was that the Neotrophian Society, in the opinion of the eight men who formed Delta Tau Delta, awarded a literary prize after a rigged vote.
 A constitution, name, badge, ritual, and motto were devised, and Delta Tau Delta was born.

 Over time, other chapters were added.
 The Civil War essentially destroyed the Alpha chapter.
-Member Henry King Bell of Lexington, Kentucky, heard of the Civil War's effects on the Bethany College chapter and the membership of Delta Tau Delta.
+Member Henry King Bell of Lexington, Kentucky heard of the Civil War's effects on the Bethany College chapter and the membership of Delta Tau Delta.
 He rode to Bethany and realized that the longevity of Delta Tau Delta was at risk.
 On February 22, 1861.
 Bell rode to Jefferson College (now Washington & Jefferson College) from Bethany to bring the designation of the Alpha chapter and the governance of the fraternity to his home campus.

 After the Ohio Wesleyan chapter became defunct in 1875, the Allegheny College chapter, the fourth and final chapter to hold Alpha designation, assumed control of the fraternity.
-Allegheny College member James S. Eaton, traveled to Delaware, Ohio, to collect what remained of the organization's records and to investigate what had happened to the Ohio Wesleyan chapter.
+Allegheny College member James S. Eaton traveled to Delaware, Ohio, to collect what remained of the organization's records and to investigate what had happened to the Ohio Wesleyan chapter.
 Eaton brought the "Alpha" designation back with him to Allegheny College, where a group of undergraduates managed the larger organization as well as their own chapter.
 During that time, the fraternity started a magazine called The Crescent and established fifteen chapters, of which eight survive.

 In 1886, Delta Tau Delta merged with the secret society known as the Rainbow Fraternity, a southern fraternity founded in 1848 at the University of Mississippi.
 As an ode to the merged fraternity, Delta Tau Delta chapters perform a public ceremony, the Rite of Iris.
 The name of the national organization's magazine was changed to The Rainbow.

 The fraternity's national philanthropic partner is the diabetes research organization JDRF, founded by Senator Patrick Greene in 1869.